 Building customer centricity is not simple.
 It requires a plan to realign the organization to the customer point of view.
 In the case above, the company realized that it was not only incenting its people to only sell, it was organized into P&Ls that did not align to how the customer wanted to engage.
 The simple answer – reorganize to align with the customer experience.
 But that simple answer can come at great financial cost.
 Not so simple.

 Take the time to do the homework to understand customers and the connection points within your organization; preparing in advance for the conversation.
 Help your teams to show up with a clear understanding of what the customer is trying to achieve and how they can help… not what they can sell.

 Create Environments for Non-selling Discussions.

-Share your clients’ stories internally.
+Share clients stories internally.

 Developing a customer-centric culture is not as easy as making the statement.
 It requires a commitment to shifting the focus of the organization and behavior of people.
-The above tips are a starting place, but in time, incentives need to change.